dl1ycf/RigCtldGUI/README.md

 - send single-tone and two-tone signal
 - go to "TUNE" mode with 10 or 25 watt

-Since this is functionally more or less equivalent to a "rigctld" daemon, you can control your radio by other programs such as fldigi, wsjtx etc. that use hamlib.
-To this end, in wsjtx/fldigi choose
+To connect to the rig via this program choose
-"Hamlib NET rigctl" as the radio and for the interface, choose :4532 (that is, TCP port 4532 on the local computer).
+"Hamlib NET rigctl" as the radio (in the digimode or logbook program) and for the interface, choose one of the following possibilities

+  :4532
+  localhost:4532
+  127.0.0.1:4532

+(one of those is usually the default, that is,
+TCP port 4532 on the local computer).
 So the digimode program(s) communicates with the rig controller which in turn communicates with the radio.
+It is also possible that a connection from another computer takes place.

-This way, you can, for example, run a digimode program and change the RF output power by clicking the appropriate button on this GUI, it is also possible to connect from several programs (say, wsjtx and fldigi) to your rig at the same time.
+This way, you can, for example, run a digimode program and change the RF output power by clicking the appropriate button on this GUI, it is also possible to connect from several programs (say, fldigi and a logbook program) to your rig at the same time.

-The graphical user interface uses the FLTK library, so a "devel" version of FLTK (version 1.3) must be installed, as well as a "devel" version of Hamlib (release version 4.0) such that e.g. hamlib include files
+The graphical user interface uses the FLTK library, so a "devel" version of FLTK (version 1.3) must be installed.
+For Hamlib, it is usually preferred to get the source code from github and compile/install it, since the hamlib versions in the standard repositories lag behind.

-#include <hamlib/rig.h>

-are found.

 There is a (preliminary) small documentation in the files